Friends of Georgetown History Museum

 6206 Carleton Avenue South, Seattle, WA 98108

-Our annual fundraising event, the Georgetown Haunted History Tour, combines a traditional guided walking tour with community theatre to bring Georgetown’s history to life.
-What began as a single guided walking tour in one evening has grown to three nights with multiple departures per evening.
+The Georgetown Haunted History Tour, combines a traditional guided walking tour with community theatre to bring Georgetown’s history to life.
 This popular event showcases the talents of our local population and attracts an enthusiastic crowd – selling out every year.